Senior Leadership Team

 Monique Harlin joined the PFT team in January 2017 as the head at the Academy of Cuxton schools.
 Since joining Cuxton, she has been part of the team that have ensured that the schools are externally judged as being securely good with outstanding features by Ofsted.
 Prior to this she worked as the Deputy Head and subsequently the Head at a large primary school which included a 12 place unit for Children with ASD, in Tilbury, Essex.
 She led the team in Tilbury to gain a ‘Good’ in July 2016, this was a historic moment as it was the first time since Ofsted started inspecting schools that this had happened.
 She has also worked in Bromley as a Deputy Head in a school with a 24 place base for children with ASD, so has particular experience of working with children who have complex needs.
 She is particularly keen to ensure children enjoy a creative and fulfilling curriculum, enabling them to leave Cuxton well equipped to deal with everything life brings their way.

-Cassie Malone is the Headteacher of the Barnehurst Federation of schools.
+Cassie Malone is the Headteacher of the Barnehurst Federation of Schools.
 She joined the Infant school in 2011 and moved from the position of Deputy Head to the Headteacher of both schools in 2015.
 Since becoming Head Teacher she has led the Junior school through an ‘Outstanding’ Ofsted.
 During her teaching career she has taught in KS1 and KS2, led Science, English and whole school curriculum development and has been a moderator for the local authority.
 Cassie has created an English curriculum focused on creativity and high standards in Literacy across the federation.
 She believes strongly in the role of creativity and developing the ‘whole child’ .
 Cassie has also written a unique curriculum at Barnehurst that provides children with the opportunity to experience wonder in extracurricular activities.
 She is committed to high standards for all children supported by a strong community ethos.
-Cassie is currently running a coaching programme for the trust that focuses on leadership development through bespoke CPD and personality analysis.
+Cassie has written the Coaching pledge for the trust that has been adopted by all schools this year.

 Kate O'Connor is the HeadTteacher of Lessness Heath Primary School and has been in post since September 2016.
 Before joining the school, she worked in the London Borough of Greenwich for 16 years and held many senior positions including a Head of School role.